Medically reviewed by Drugs.com. Last updated on Apr 17, 2019.

 Concerns related to adverse effects:

 • Cardiovascular mortality: Product labeling states oral hypoglycemic drugs may be associated with an increased cardiovascular mortality as compared to treatment with diet alone or diet plus insulin.
-Data to support this association are limited, and several studies, including a large prospective trial (UKPDS) have not supported an association.
+Data to support this association are limited, and several studies, including a large prospective trial (UKPDS), have not supported an association.
+In patients with established atherosclerotic cardiovascular disease (ASCVD), other agents are preferred (ADA 2019).

 • Hypoglycemia: All sulfonylurea drugs are capable of producing severe hypoglycemia.
 Hypoglycemia is more likely to occur when caloric intake is deficient, after severe or prolonged exercise, when ethanol is ingested, or when more than one glucose-lowering drug is used.
 It is also more likely in elderly patients, malnourished patients and in patients with impaired renal or hepatic function; use with caution.